MoOx/pjax/README.md

 ```

 This example is correct and should work "as expected".
-_If there is not the same amount of DOM element from current page and new page,
+_If the current page and new page do not have the same amount of DOM elements,
-the Pjax behavior will fallback to normal page load._
+Pjax will fall back to normal page load._

-##### `switches` (Object, default {})
+##### `switches` (Object, default: `{}`)

-Objects containing callbacks that can be used to switch old element with new element.
+Objects containing callbacks that can be used to switch old elements with new elements.
-Keys should be one of the defined selector.
+Keys should be one of the defined selectors.

 Examples: